Materials-Consortia/OPTIMADE/optimade.md

 In the default JSON response format, the ID component MUST be the content of the `id` field.

-Note that entries cannot have an ID of `'info'`, as this would collide with the 'Info' endpoint (described in section [4.4.
-Info Endpoints](#h.4.4)) for a given entry type.

 Examples:

 * <http://example.com/optimade/v0.9/structures/exmpl:struct_3232823>